Applying Subschemas Conditionally¶

 address would not be required.
 We represent this dependency of one

-property on another using the dependentRequired
+property on another using the dependentRequired keyword.
+The value of

-keyword is an object.
+the dependentRequired keyword is an object.
 Each entry in the object

 maps from the name of a property, p, to an array of strings listing